DigitalHubUAE/frontend-developer/README.md

 ## First Challenge

-Create a small GraphQL API to get Products and Categories using MongoDB, please also add at least 100 dummy data in the database so we can play around.
+Create a small GraphQL API to get Products and Categories, please also add at least 100 dummy products in the database so we can play around.
 There's plenty of libraries around to generate fake data.

 The product schema should be something similar like the one below.